Skip to content

 Data Processing Agreement (DPA)

-Last Updated: 11 March 2026 | Version 1.0
+Last Updated: 19 May 2026 | Version 2.0

 1. Roles and Responsibilities

-• Data Controller: The Firm determines the purposes and parameters for processing its clients' personal data.
+• Data Controller: the Firm determines the purposes and parameters for processing its clients' personal data.

 1A.
 Scope and Duration of Processing